-Philanthropy needs and deserves more debate, critical thinking and scrutiny.
-The Philanthropy Thinker – Alliance’s online column launched in 2017 – aims to hold up a mirror to philanthropy worldwide offering viewpoints from a selection of leading philanthropy practitioners.
+Philanthropy needs more debate, critical thinking and scrutiny.
+The Philanthropy Thinker – our online column launched in 2017 – holds up a mirror to philanthropy offering viewpoints from leading philanthropy practitioners worldwide.

 Our mission is simple: to give philanthropy the attention it deserves to help it do the most good – we hope you enjoy the view.
 Charles Keidan Editor, Alliance magazine